AddyLopez/codecademy-project-excursion/README.md

 Student project for Codecademy.

-Learning objective: To use the design spec and media assets (e.g. video, image, icon) to build a landing page that advertises a mobile app.
+**_Learning objective_**: To use the design spec and media assets (e.g. video, image, icon) to build a landing page that advertises a mobile app.

 ## Features